Trading System Development and Research Notes (2)

 0.00029

-There are outliers with delays of around 20 seconds, but the median is around 1 second.
-Considering the continuity of the data, it seems that the exchange's condition has a significant impact.
-Although I couldn't record the exchange's condition, I'll investigate it further if it affects losses.
+While there are outliers with delays of nearly 20 seconds, the median is almost 1 second.
+Considering the continuity of the data, it seems that the impact of the exchange's condition is very significant.
+The exchange's condition is not recorded, so we can't know for sure, but if it seems to affect losses, I'd like to investigate when the opportunity arises.

 delay